mesosphere/kubeaddons-kommander/README.md

 ### Dealing with previously released stable versions

-_This needs get more details in how to deal with these situations in general._

 Sometimes we might need to push a fix for an older version, in these cases we need to create a dedicated stable branch for these versions.
 E.g. in order to be able to push "Kommander 1.0.1" after "1.1.x" already was released, we have to create `stable-1.0.x` branch from `v1.0.0` tag. (`git checkout v1.0.0 && git checkout -b stable-1.0.x`). after that happened, we can create PRs against that branch and get things fixed.